 The CDDC has been striving to avoid “worst-case scenarios” since its founding in 1993, says DHI Director Dr. Kenneth Chang, an endoscopic gastroenterologist and a professor at the UCI School of Medicine.
 The center provides care for benign and cancerous tumors of the colon, rectum, stomach, pancreas and esophagus, as well as treatment for gastrointestinal reflux disease (GERD) and a precancerous condition caused by GERD called Barrett’s esophagus.

 A major focus is performing minimally invasive treatments whenever possible.

 “We have the first and only endowed chair in the country that is devoted to treating cancer with endoscopy,” Chang says.
-“Care at the CDDC starts with a passion, a philosophy and that focus.
+“Care at DHI starts with a passion, a philosophy and that focus.
 Gastrointestinal oncology has always been central to our origins.”

 Concerns about acid reflux medications

 Being diagnosed with a gastrointestinal cancer was not what Kong expected when he saw his gastroenterologist in June 2018 for a routine colonoscopy.
 It had been a difficult time for the human resources executive.
 His adopted son had recently died after a seven-year battle with lung cancer.
 Kong’s mother died suddenly a month later.